Will-Robin/DataBinder/README.md

 # DataBinder

+This project aims to:

+1. Provide a general framework for exploring 'reaction graphs'.
-This project aims to interface experimental conditions and data with models designed to describe them.
+2. interface experimental conditions and data with models designed to describe them.

 One of the key processes in modelling is to make sure that the model is designed within the parameters of the data it is designed to model.
 For example, does the